Edwin Stanton: Lincoln assassinated

 Stanton found Lincoln at the Petersen House across from the theatre.
-Lincoln lay on a bed diagonally, because of his height.
+Lincoln lay on a bed diagonally because of his height.
 When he saw the dying President, several accounts say Stanton began to weep.
 However, William Marvel states in his book, Lincoln's Autocrat: The Life of Edwin Stanton that "Stanton's emotional detachment and his domineering persona made him valuable that night, as others wallowed in anguish".
 Thomas and Hyman also state: "Always before, death close at hand had unsettled him close to the point of imbalance.
 Now he seemed calm, grim, decisive, in complete outward control of himself".
-Andrew Johnson, about whom Stanton, and the country, knew little, was sworn in as President at 11 am on April 15, in the Kirkwood Hotel.
+Andrew Johnson, about whom Stanton, and the country, knew little, was sworn in as president at 11 am on April 15, in the Kirkwood Hotel.
 However, Stanton, who had planned to retire at the end of the war, "was indeed in virtual control of the government", say Thomas and Hyman.
 "He had charge of the Army, Johnson was barely sworn in and vastly unsure of himself, and Congress was not in session."

 Stanton ordered testimony taken from those who saw the attack.
 Witnesses blamed actor John Wilkes Booth for the assassination.
 Stanton put all soldiers in Washington on guard, and ordered a lockdown of the city.
 Rail traffic to the south was to be halted, and fishing boats on the Potomac were not to come ashore.
 Stanton also called Grant back to the capital from New Jersey.

 On April 15, Washington was, as journalist George A. Townsend said, "full of Detective Police".
 At Stanton's request, the New York Police Department joined the War Department's detectives' tireless search for Booth and any accomplices.
 Stanton had the lower deck of the monitor USS Montauk, which was placed near the Washington Navy Yard, host several of the conspirators, Lewis Powell, Michael O'Laughlen, Edmund Spangler, and George Atzerodt.
 The other plotters, except Booth and Mary Surratt, were confined aboard the USS Saugus.
 The prisoners on both boats were bound by ball and chain, with handcuffs attached to an iron rod.
 Stanton also ordered a bag placed over the captives' heads, with a hole in it to allow for eating and breathing.
 Surratt was kept at Old Capitol Prison, where she had been since her arrest.
 Booth, the remaining culprit, had been shot at a barn in Virginia by Boston Corbett and died soon after.
 Booth's body was put aboard the Montauk.
-After an autopsy was performed, and Booth's identity confirmed beyond any doubt, he was buried in a "secret, unmarked, and unhallowed grave", on Stanton's orders.
-Stanton knew Booth would be lionized in the South, and thought he would not give anyone the opportunity.
+After an autopsy was performed, and Booth's identity confirmed beyond any doubt, he was buried in a "secret, unmarked, and unhallowed grave" on Stanton's orders.
+Stanton knew Booth would be lionized in the South and thought he would not give anyone the opportunity to do so.
 The conspirators went on to be tried and convicted.
 All but three were hanged.